mariodsantana/nwklr/README.md

-This script (pdml2neo.py) loads network traffic from a pdml file into a neo4j graph.
-Usage:
+The idea here is to enable analysts to browse through network traffic in a graph-oriented fashion.

 1. Get you neo4j-community-2.1.6 - other version may or may not work with or without tweaking
   ```